|

 How To Clean Your Siding Naturally

 Step 1: Make a general-purpose cleaner.
-In a spray bottle add 30% white vinegar and 70% water.
+Add 30% white vinegar to a spray bottle with 70% water.
 We marked our bottle before filling it with the proper amounts.

 hand holding empty spray bottle making homemade cleaner with vinegar.